|

 Yipes!

 We got the makeup problems covered up, and the costume troubles are ironed out.
-(Couldn't help it, Sorry.)
+(Couldn't

 This is great fun and I am looking so forward to it.